-There are a number of pain-sensitive structures in the head and neck which may cause pain in the presence of an underlying issue – these structures include the joints, ligaments, nerve roots, and muscles of the neck (1).
+There are a number of pain-sensitive structures in the head and neck which may cause pain in the presence of an underlying issue – these structures include the joints, ligaments, nerve roots, and muscles of the neck.
 The way these structures cause pain/headaches is summarised below:

-Physiotherapists can implement a variety of active and passive techniques to not only alleviate symptoms of cervicogenic headaches but work to treat the cause (1).
-This typically involves restoring proper movement to the cervical spine and jaw joints and muscles.
+Physiotherapists can implement a variety of active and passive techniques to address symptoms of cervicogenic headaches and work to treat the cause.
+This typically involves facilitating movement of the neck, shoulder and jaw joints and muscles.

-Stress management may help to relieve muscle tension that is contributing to cervicogenic headache symptoms.
-Examples of such management strategies include relaxation and breathing techniques, and lifestyle management.
+Stress management strategies may help to relieve factors contributing to cervicogenic headache symptoms.
+Examples of such management strategies include relaxation and breathing techniques, and lifestyle/stressor management.

 Key points of advice to help prevent and manage common underlying causes of cervicogenic headaches include: